Candidates

 Checkr's background check process

 Conducting background checks is a complex process.
-Using the Checkr-hosted apply flow helps simplify the process for you and your candidates by automatically gathering the candidate personally identifiable information (PII) required to process your requested screenings.
+Checkr helps simplify the process for you and your candidates by automatically gathering the candidate personally identifiable information (PII) required to process your requested searches.

 - The candidate receives an email with a link that opens a window requesting that they authorize the check and provide their information.